 Know Before You Go

 Don't go in through the main hiking preserve entrance!
-Enter through the Equestrian Center off Jericho-Oyster Bay Road (it's hidden and if you're coming from the LIE you might want to get on the southbound side for an easier entrance).
+Enter through the Muttontown Preserve Equestrian Center which is on the same road) off Jericho-Oyster Bay Road.
+The entrance is hidden and if you're coming from the LIE you might want to get on the southbound side of Route 106 for an easier entrance.

 There are trees with neon pink ribbon around them and if you follow them it leads you directly to the ruins.
 If you go through the main entrance you will have a good 5 or 6-mile walk through the woods.
 If you follow the ribbon it's only 0.5 of a mile.
 It's well worth the time though!